balaji1312/Jibo_Kids/README.md

 ## Recording Conditions and Data Collection

-Additional information about the specfic setup used for data collection, as well information about the tasks is present on the paper accompanying this dataset.
+Additional information about the specfic setup used for data collection, as well information about the tasks is present in the paper accompanying this dataset.

 ## Contact Information